Turbo-Hydramatic 125

-The Turbo-Hydramatic 125 was the first in a line of automatic transmissions from General Motors designed for transverse engine application.
-Introduced in 1980, the line evolved into today's 4T40/45/65/80 line.
+The Turbo-Hydramatic 125 (modern designation 3T40) was the first in a line of automatic transmissions from General Motors designed for transverse engine application.
+Introduced in 1980 in the X-body and T-body (FWD) platform vehicles the units were used across all of GMs divisions worldwide, and was augmented by later automatic four speed transaxles, starting with the 44T-4 (4T60) which bore no internal functional resemblance to the original design 3 speed transaxle other than its basic chain driven 180-degree rotated version of its longitudinally mounted Stromberg THM 180 incarnation.

 Turbo-Hydramatic 125

 The 3-speed Turbo-Hydramatic 125 was introduced in 1980 and produced through 2001.
 It carried over some parts from the light-duty Turbo-Hydramatic 200 and 350, but was generally a new design.
 The 125 was renamed 3T40 later, following GM's new naming convention.
 After the 1995 introduction of the electronically controlled 4T40-E 4-speed, the 3T40 was gradually phased out.